 Blueberry Puff Pastries vs. Danish

 Blueberry Puff Pastry recipe is very similar to a cream cheese danish, but the main difference from a danish is that danish dough is yeast-leavened, while we are using puff pastry to make this recipe.
-I used store-bought refrigerated puff pastry for this recipe, but you can also use danish pastry or make one from scratch.
+I used store-bought refrigerated puff pastry for this recipe, which is why the recipe requires only 4 ingredients, but you can also use danish pastry or make one from scratch.

 What I love the most about these pastries is how you versatile and adaptable they are, and how you can make them with any berries, fruits, jams or even just plain cream cheese if you wish.